EasternEdgeRobotics/Software_2024/README.md

 ### Step 2

 Ensure the docker daemon is running.
-This may require having docker desktop running on windows.
+This may require having docker desktop running on Windows.

 To check if the daemon is running, type the following into a terminal:
 ```